HealthSamurai/undefhir/README.md

 ```

 Dictionary with name `name` will be loaded from pre defined dataset _(link to repository file)_
+_list of availiable dicts_

 Dictionary with name `range` will be loaded from sql query `select * from generate_series(1,10)` that return list of numbers from 1::10

-For display entry of dictionary lets use debug option
+For display entry of dictionary we can use `debug` option
 ```sh
 $ undefhir debug -d range
 Load dictionaries: